ucsf logo

 All students admitted to the Chemistry and Chemical Biology Graduate Program are supported by funding that covers tuition and fees, as well as a stipend for living expenses.

-UCSF commits this support for the entire period of a graduate student's PhD training, as long as he or she remains in good standing.
-Typically it takes five to six years to earn a PhD degree, at a total cost of approximately $250,000.
+UCSF commits this support for the entire period of a graduate student's PhD training, as long as they remain in good standing.
+Typically it takes five to six years to earn a PhD degree.

 Of particular importance to students is the annual stipend they receive for living expenses, which is part of this total.